hdenizdogan/turuserver/README.md

 Runs the Cloudflare Tunnel client.
 Routing rules are configured in the Cloudflare dashboard and point directly to services by host and port — independent of Caddy.

 ### Caddy
 Local reverse proxy with automatic wildcard TLS via Cloudflare DNS-01, using the `caddy-cloudflare` image (Caddy built with the Cloudflare DNS plugin).
-Config is now loaded from `./old/Caddyfile`.
+Config is loaded from `./old/Caddyfile`.
 Resolves subdomains via local DNS — not connected to the Cloudflare Tunnel.
 TSDProxy certificates are mounted read-only for the `$OLDDOMAIN` Tailscale routes.

 ---